How much should a pair of kosher tefillin cost?

 What are tefillin peshutim mehudarim?

 Tefillin peshutim mehudarim can be roughly translated as “superior simple design.”
 The boxes are made of a single piece of leather as required.
-When finished, tefillin peshutim mehudarim look almost identical to the more expensive cowhide type, but are less durable.
+Since they are made with budget consumers in mind, typically the straps, construction, parchments, sewing and painting are of a lower caliber.

 What are tefillin dakkot?